HOW TO

 As of ArcGIS Pro version 2.6, the FMV video player performance is not optimized for high-resolution 4K video.
 It is recommended to test different video resolutions to evaluate playback performance in ArcGIS Pro to decide the best resolution for data capture.

-Oriented Imagery workflow for video in ArcGIS
+• The Oriented Imagery built-in tools for ArcGIS Pro

 Article ID: 000024386